friasdesign/frontend-nanodegree-mobile-portfolio/README.md

 ##### Singleton reengineering

 In vanilla, functions were defined inside the listener, so each time the user clicked the slider (`#sizeSlider`), JS redefined functions with the same code inside.
-In order to optimize this issue, I've used a *singleton pattern* to create an object which holds all functions used for resizing pizzas.
-This singleton, name `PizzaResizer`, is instanciated only once after `DOMContentLoaded` event, so those functions are available as methods inside `PizzaResizer`.
+In order to optimize this issue, a _singleton pattern_ have been used to create an object which holds all functions used for resizing pizzas.
+This singleton, named `PizzaResizer`, is instanciated only once after `DOMContentLoaded` event, so those functions are available as methods inside `PizzaResizer`.

 The following results were obtained: